WeebDataHoarder/p2pool-compose/README.md

 # Monero p2pool docker-compose

-This is an easy to setup installation of Monero's [p2pool](https://github.com/SChernykh/p2pool)
+This is an easy to setup installation of Monero's [p2pool](https://github.com/SChernykh/p2pool), a decentralized pool for Monero mining.

 ## Requirements
 * docker / podman